webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 #### Visit Any Linked Page

 When enabled, the crawler will follow any hyperlink that is on a page selected by the crawl scope.
-Links will only be followed one level deep (aka “one hop out”.)
+Links will only be followed one level deep (aka “one hop out”).

-This can be useful for capturing links that lead outside the crawled website but should still be included in the archive for context.
+This can be useful for capturing links that lead outside the crawled website but should still be included in the archive.

 #### Custom List of Pages